v1ct0r-byte/PQC-in-Maude/README.md

 Please check the corresponding [publication](https://ceur-ws.org/Vol-3280/paper3.pdf) for further insights on the symbolic specification and verification of Kyber.

-For a complete detailed explanation of the framework along with three use cases with the above mechanisms, please see the [journal paper]() of PeerJ Computer Science.
+For a complete detailed explanation of the framework along with three use cases on the above mechanisms, please see the [journal paper]() of PeerJ Computer Science.

 ## Structure